Origins of Change Management

 What would Thomas Jefferson think of UVA’s definition of change management?
 What Jefferson is alluding to are conditions conducive to facilitating change processes, not managing them.
 Culture is neither prescribed nor managed.
 Rather, it naturally evolves, like the leaves in the picture.
 The leaves change and fall to be recycled, giving way to new growth.
 With minimal guidance and a clear vision, organizational culture naturally seeks to adapt, inspiring innovation and nurturing forward-thinkers and risk-takers.
 As Jefferson duly noted, paramount is placing people in the center by educating and keeping them informed.
 Only then are humans best equipped and able to ensure a system’s liveliness.

 Nowhere does Jefferson explicitly mention hierarchy, management, or control mechanisms.
 Organizations able to process multiple realities and appropriately respond in real-time have a competitive edge in a VUCA world.
 Organizations fostering a “human edge culture”–where everyone is expected to sense and adjust as needed–will not only outperform their competitors both in scope and scale; they will lead the pack.

 The need to incorporate change facilitation

 Change facilitation is change management in constant motion.
 Managers control services and ensure product quality.
 Process facilitators working side by side with managers create working conditions that enable and empower all human resources to act not only as producers, but also as observers, data collectors/analysts, and change agents.
 Change facilitators help create a workforce that is attentive, wise to know when a shift is needed, and prepared to collectively respond from down below without being managed from high above.

 About the author

-Jean-Pierre is a Human Systems Accelorator.
-He specializes in Conflict Resolution, Change Facilitation, and Intergenerational Collaboration.
+Jean-Pierre is a Human Systems Accelerator.
+He specializes in Conflict Transformation, Change Facilitation, and Intergenerational Collaboration.
 He optimizes employee engagement, team cohesiveness, and leadership potential by enhancing group dynamics and ensuring the successful integration and retention of young employees into organizations.
 Jean-Pierre is also a Speaker and Author.
-He is the creator of the youth inspired EPIC Model of development.
+He is the creator of the youth-inspired EPIC Model of development.